jharrymoore/jharrymoore.github.io/_posts/2021-10-19-atomic_cluster_environments.md

 __PhysNet -  J. Chem.
 Theory Comput.
 2019, 15, 3678−3693__
 One of the forcefields compared in the ACE preprint is PhysNet, a message passing approach that does without physics-based descriptors and constructs them in a data-driven way, prior to feed forward layers to create the regression problem and predict molecular energies.

+Nodes are featurised by basic cheminformatics descriptors, ring membership, formal charge etc.

 Questions
 -----
+- To apply this to molecular modelling, a few requirements need to be met
+	- Speed
+		- Need access to nanosecond timescales
+		- Sparsify the set of basis functions
+		- Implement GPU kernel
+		- Combine with empirical forcefield?
+			- Or combine multiple models for different substrates (cheaper model for the peptide)
+	- Accuracy - DFT-level energies would have a huge impact on FEP studies
+	- Extensibility
+		- How general can the forcefields be?
+		- How large a system can you simulate
 - How would you treat long-range interactions?
 Charge Transfer events?
 How far from the equilibrium-ish simulated trajectory can you get?
 	- If we want reactive potentials, we must be able to treat the long range physics sufficiently well.
 	- Subtract this component before fitting if you know the form?
+	- Apply a multi-scale model that combines the two length scales?
 - How would you deal with solvation effects?
 Currently these are gas-phase calculations
 - How do you go beyond systems that are accessable to high-level DFT
 	- What do you do in the case of materials?
 Simulate on smaller systems?